What’s new in SEO 2025: AI-driven visibility signals explained

 How to operationalize AI SEO without breaking classic SEO

-The best teams do not run AI SEO as a separate experiment.
-They bake it into the same operating rhythm as classic SEO: planning, production, publishing, and technical QA.
+The best teams bake AI SEO into the same operating rhythm as classic SEO: planning, production, publishing, and technical QA.
 The goal is simple: protect rankings while increasing the probability of inclusion in AI answers.
 That only works when AI SEO has owners, a repeatable workflow, and reporting that connects AI outcomes back to specific pages, updates, and competitors.

 Layer 1 stays focused on classic SEO health and demand capture.
 Layer 2 measures whether AI systems are selecting and citing the brand in AI answers.